 From 2005 to the present, ADRCs have been contributing data to the Uniform Data Set (UDS), using a prospective, standardized, and longitudinal clinical evaluation of the subjects in the National Institute on Aging's ADRC Program.
-In each subject’s annual UDS visit, 16 data-collection forms are completed by the clinician, covering topics from subject demographics, to neurological examination findings, to diagnosis.
+In each participant's annual UDS visit, 16 data-collection forms are completed by the clinician, covering topics from subject demographics, to neurological examination findings, to diagnosis.

 The UDS has been expanded with two modules, completed by ADRCs on a voluntary basis, that collect additional, diagnosis-specific information: